A guide to OR/CR: Introduction

 A car guy's reaction when he can't find his beloved car's OR/CR.
 A horrifying thought.

-For one thing, driving your car won't be allowed on public roads, since you won't have documentary proof that the car can be legally driven.
+For one thing, you car won't be allowed on public roads using the said car, since you won't have documentary proof that the car can be legally driven.
 You also won’t be able to renew its registration.
 And lastly, if you’re planning to sell your car, a missing Official receipt LTO (OR) is considered a red flag and will place you under suspicion, except maybe if the buyer intends to turn your car into scrap or strip it for parts.

 A used car buyer's reaction when he learns that the previous owner "lost" the car's OR/CR